At a glance

 Cilantro and coriander are common names for different parts of the Coriandrum sativum plant.

-Cilantro usually refers to the leaves and stems, while coriander refers to the seeds, although it’s common for the leaves to be called coriander leaves.
+While cilantro typically refers to the plant’s fresh leaves and stems, coriander refers to the dried seeds.
+In some regions, the leaves are also called coriander leaves.

 Both cilantro and coriander seeds have benefits in culinary practices and health.